 Bulb-free Individual Lashes

-Bulb-free individual lashes may be slightly more difficult to apply if you are a beginner, but they are a great option for more experienced wearers of individual eyelashes that require a softer finish from their lashes.
+Bulb-free individual lashes may be slightly more difficult to apply if you are a beginner, but they are an excellent option for more experienced wearers of individual eyelashes that require a softer finish from their look.

 Trio Individual Lashes

-Trio lashes are three flares formed together to achieve a larger cluster in comparison to just one individual flare you’d get in a standard pack.
-These can speed up the application process, and allow for a slightly fuller effect.
+Trio lashes are three flares formed together to achieve a more extensive cluster in comparison to just one individual flare you’d get in a standard pack.
+Trio lashes can speed up the application process and allow a fuller and more polished effect.

 Double Individual Lashes